binarykitchen/videomail-client/README.md

 To run the examples in your browser, just do this:

 1. `npm install`
-2. Ignite static server with `gulp examples` and
+2. `gulp examples` which will ignite a static server and
-3. Open `http://localhost:8080` in your browser
+3. open `http://localhost:8080` in your browser

 ## Dead simple example (just record and replay)